DC38032/DC38032-archive/README.md

 * Flare-On/HTB/other CTF night.
 And drinking.

 ## DC38032-5 28/09/2018
-* Bohdan Lukin - "Breaking the System.
+* Bohdan Lukin (SoftServe, Security Engineer) - "Breaking the System.
 BlackHat strategy"
-* Danial Zhuravchak - "Catch Fraud if You Can"
+* Danial Zhuravchak (UD, SOC Lead) - "Catch Fraud if You Can"

 To be continued ...